mozilla/glean/docs/user/reference/metrics/uuid.md

 ### `testGetValue`

 Gets the recorded value for a given UUID metric.
+Returns a UUID if data is stored.
+Returns a language-specific empty/null value if no data is stored.

 {{#include ../../../shared/tab_header.md}}